 There’s no clear-cut way to make sure all of your metrics are accurate, but there are ways that you can tighten up your efforts to make sure all traffic sources are as well defined as possible.

-One good measure is to keep track of your digital marketing campaigns, including the links associated with them and the timing.
+One good measure is to keep track of each digital marketing campaign, including the links associated with them and the timing.
 For example, you may notice that there’s an increase in your Direct Traffic percentage when a running campaign.

 Another thing that can help redefine traffic sources is reconfiguring your site so that it runs off of a secure network using HTTPS.
 Because many sites are secure nowadays, you wager a better chance of gathering the most accurate data as users travel within a growing HTTPS network.

-Additionally, making sure that all tracking codes are as accurate as possible is a good way to prevent traffic sourcing errors.
+Additionally, making sure that all tracking codes are as accurate as possible is a good way to prevent traffic sourcing errors and ensure that actual direct traffic is marked as such.

-UTM parameters and codes can also prove to be extremely useful when looking to add correct attribution to email or social campaigns.
-By campaign tagging the source as the correct channel you can gain more insights into traffic that would otherwise be tagged as Direct.
+UTM parameters and UTM codes can also prove to be extremely useful when looking to add correct attribution to email or social campaigns.
+By campaign tagging the source as the correct channel a marketer can gain more insights into traffic that would otherwise be tagged as Direct.

-While not all of the mysteries behind dissecting Direct Traffic can be uncovered, implementing some of the listed techniques is a great way to lower your site’s traffic sourcing mishaps and ensure that your web analytics are as accurate as possible.
+While not all of the mysteries behind dissecting Direct Traffic can be uncovered, implementing some of the listed techniques is a great way to lower your site’s traffic sourcing mishaps.
+It also ensures that your web analytics are as accurate as possible., helping to measure the performance of your marketing strategy correctly.
 The good news is that Google Analytics data is continuing to grow and evolve and, in due time, more advanced methods for tracking traffic data may come into fruition.